wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

    An offset array that stores the offset of the adjacency list of all vertices is added to allow random accesses to compressed values.

+5. To enable parallelism within the processing of a vertex, the adjacency list of vertices with high degrees are broken down into smaller lists, and each smaller list has an entry in the offset array.
+This allows us to further randomly access the adjacency list of a vertex in a limited way.

 This paper presents Ligra+, a compressed graph library based on Ligra.
 Despite the fact that graph compression has been attempted from multiple directions, the paper points out that it is